Frequently Asked Questions

 How can I volunteer?

 Volunteers are needed to lay wreaths, direct traffic, escort, and assist VIPs and disabled participants and remove wreaths.
-If you're interested in volunteering with us, please fill out and submit the form Volunteer for Wreath Placement from the menu above.
+If you're interested in volunteering with us, please fill out and submit the form Volunteer for Wreath Placement (form available in November) from the menu above.

 How do I get wreaths placed on more than one specific grave?